Kourabiedes are delicious, melt-in-your-mouth butter almond cookies and a staple in Greek households during Christmas time.

 - Preheat oven to 350 degrees F. Line baking sheets with parchment paper

 - Sift flour and baking powder in a large bowl.
-Gradually add flour to butter mixture.
-Add roasted almonds beat until mixed in.
+Gradually add flour to butter mixture until a dough forms.

-- Roll the dough into tablespoon-size balls, or roll out dough and cut into crescents, stars, or whatever shape you like.
+- Roll the dough into 2 tablespoon-size balls, or roll out dough and cut into crescents, stars, or whatever shape you like.

 - Cool completely and transfer to serving platter.

 - HOW DO I STORE KOURABIEDES?